FayeCarter/CV/README.md

 **Amazon** (2017 - 2020)
 *Control Systems Engineer*
-* Subject Matter Expert - Fault Finding And Maintenance Of Control Systems
+* Subject Matter Expert - Fault finding and maintenance of Control Systems
-* Design And Programming Of Products And Applications For The Improvement Of Engineering Performance
+* Design and programming of products and applications for the improvement of engineering performance
-* Maintenance Of Robotics, Barcoding Technology And Conveyance Systems
+* Maintenance of robotics, barcoding technology and conveyance systems

 **Royal Mail** (2013 - 2017)
 *Automation Maintenance Engineer*
-* Design And Development Of Projects To Improve Engineering Practices
+* Design and development of projects to improve engineering practices
-* Production Maintenance Of Letter Sorting Machines
+* Production maintenance of letter sorting machines

 ## Other Projects